- 1 What is No-Fault?

 How and when do I have to file a no-fault application?

-An application for no-fault insurance benefits must be filed within 30 days of the date of the car accident.
+A claim for no-fault insurance benefits must be filed within 30 days of the date of the car accident.

 The no-fault insurance company is most often the car in which the injured person was sitting or the car which struck a pedestrian or bicyclist.
 However, determining the proper no-fault insurance company can be complicated and can take time.
 Therefore, it’s important to call a lawyer as soon as possible after a car accident to make sure that an application for no-fault benefits is filed with the correct insurance company within the 30 day time limit.